How do I get my child into your school?

 What do I need to bring on my visit?

-Once a referral visit has been scheduled, you will receive our Pre-Enrollment Application and brochures in the mail, or you will download the application from our website.
-We encourage you to bring this completed application and your child's up to date medical physical exam, immunization list, and record of last dental visit with you on your visit.
+Once a referral visit has been scheduled, you will receive an email confirmation with specific details about the visit.
+You will also receive the Pre-Enrollment Application as an attachment to the confirmation email.
+Please bring this completed application and your child's up to date medical physical exam, immunization list, and record of last dental visit with you on your visit, along with any other evaluations or documents about your child that might not be in a school district referral packet.

 Do I bring my child on the visit?